vsemi/VSEMI_TOF_SDK2/samples/ros/readme.txt

-The sample 2, to work with ROS to show depth map and point cloud obtained from ToF sensor, which requires ROS Melodic as dependency.
+Working with ROS to show depth map and point cloud obtained from ToF sensor, which requires ROS as dependency.

 Prerequisites:

-  x64
-  ubuntu
   ROS

 Install ROS Melodic